cherryontech/website/src/assets/content/bio/julieth-fajardo.md

   instagram_name: julietafb
   twitter_name: julietafb
   github_name: julietafb
+primary_role: designer
+links: []

 ---
 Julieth is a curious and courageous UX/UI designer, that leverages conceptual thinking, researches and critical reason to bring a unique design perspective on the overall user experience.
 She loves to eat donuts, ride her scooter and lift heavy.